adsilvercomp/bamazon/README.md

 **Updated MySQL Product Table**

-*After the user's purchase, the Database is updated*
+*After the user's purchase, the Database is updated.*

 ![image 2 of Product Table](images/productTable2.png)